evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 # Methodology

 In a first step, the measurement is done between collaborating IPv6 nodes spread over the Internet and multiple Autonomous Systems (ASs).
-As seen in {{analyzed_as}}, the source/destination/transit ASs include some "tier-1" providers per {{TIER1}}, so, they are probably representative of the global Internet core.
+As seen in {{analysed_as}}, the source/destination/transit ASs include some "tier-1" providers per {{TIER1}}, so, they are probably representative of the global Internet core.

 Relying on collaborating nodes has some benefits: